itzelvazsan/deep-learning-challenge/Report.md

 * SPECIAL_CONSIDERATIONS—Special considerations for application
 * ASK_AMT—Funding amount requested

-The column that was used as target variable (y) was: IS_SUCCESSFUL, which contains the results about money used effectively.
+The column that was used as target variable (y) was: ´IS_SUCCESSFUL´, which contains the results about money used effectively.

 Key preprocessing steps included:

-1. Dropping the EIN and NAME columns.
+1. Dropping the ´EIN´ and ´NAME´ columns, because they are neither targets nor features.
-2. Reducing the unique values of the APPLICATION_TYPE and CLASSIFICATION columns.
+2. Reducing the unique values of the ´APPLICATION_TYPE´ and ´CLASSIFICATION´ columns.
 Rare categories were grouped into an "Other" category based on a defined threshold.

 ## Results - Compiling, Training, and Evaluating the Model